 Bulgarian pianist Marina Staneva performs regularly in the UK and Europe both as a soloist and as a collaborative pianist.
 She is a 2019 Sam Hutchings Piano Prize Recipient, a Britten-Pears Young Artist 2018 and a full scholarship recipient at the Brancaleoni Festival, Italy in 2018.

-Currently, Marina is an Artist Fellow at the Guildhall School of Music and Drama where she previously completed Masters and Advanced Diploma degrees with Distinction under the guidance of Philip Jenkins and Pamela Lidiard.
+Marina was a fellow at the Guildhall School of Music & Drama where she previously completed Masters and Advanced Diploma degrees with distinction under the guidance of Philip Jenkins and Pamela Lidiard.
 Marina holds a Bachelor in Performance from the National Academy of Music in Sofia, Bulgaria where she studied with Stella Dimitrova-Maystorova and Iliya Chernaev.
 As a student at the Guildhall she was generously supported by the Guildhall Trust.

 Currently, Marina is continuing her studies privately with Steinway Artist Alisdair Hogarth.